by Philip M. Burger, Burger & Brown Engineering, April 2010

 Turbulent Flow 101

 As flow velocity increases to a critical speed in cooling channels, the flow begins to swirl and mix vigorously.
 This condition is known as turbulent flow.
 Turbulence increases heat transfer by virtue of the mixing and faster flow at the boundaries of the coolant and steel.
-Turbulent flow may be predicted with a simple calculation to determine a Reynolds number.

 According to the “STANDARD HANDBOOK FOR MECHANICAL ENGINEERS” by Baumeister & Marks, “above a Reynolds number of 4000, the flow is generally turbulent”.
 I have rearranged the expression to solve for the flow rate needed for turbulence based on a Reynolds number of 4000 and the use of convenient units.
-The new equation is:

 This simply says that the larger the pipe and the higher the kinematic viscosity, the more flow you need for turbulence.
 Kinematic viscosity is the English unit of viscosity (ft.²/sec.).
 Using this expression, Burger & Brown Engineering developed the following Turbulent Flow Reference Chart.
 It has been provided to the industry free of charge for many years.